A-Momin/noteshub/nts/notes_cicd.md

 -   **Step 2: Configure GitHub Credentials in Jenkins**

-    -   In Jenkins, go to "Manage Jenkins" > "Manage Credentials."
+    -   In Jenkins, go to `Manage Jenkins` > `Manage Credentials`
-    -   Add a new credential of type "Secret text" or "Secret file" with your GitHub token or credentials.
+    -   Add a new credential of type `Secret text` or `Secret file` with your GitHub token or credentials.

 -   **Step 3: Create a Jenkinsfile in root directory of your Django project**